Build a Vue.js Document Scanning App with Dynamic Web TWAIN

 Let’s kick off by creating a folder panelunder components.

-Scan Panel
+Create the Scan Panel Component

 We extend the scan features to make our app do more for our users.
 Currently, users select the source with a popup selector.
 However, we need an integrated selector to guarantee the user experience is unique and consistent.
 Furthermore, users may hope some settings to control the scanned image is the one they want.
 Therefore, we list out the following features that we should do at the same time.